boPopov/textprotocol/README.md

 ---

 ## Running Application
-As specified in the `Environment Setup` there are a two options to run the application, one is local and the second is through Docker.
+As specified in the `Environment Setup` there are two options to run the application, one is local and the second is through Docker.

 ### Configuration
 Before running the application make sure the values in the `config.json` are set properly.